Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced Marangoni Effects: Existence of Global Weak Solutions

 \section{Existence of Global Weak Solutions}

 In this section, we prove Theorem \ref{weaksolution-3d} on the existence of global weak solutions to problem \eqref{NSCHM}--\eqref{initial}.
-The proof is based on a partially implicit time-discretization scheme in the spirit of \cite{JMFM,Wangxiaoming}, with suitable modifications according to new structures of the coupled system.
+The proof is based on an implicit-explicit time-discretization scheme in the spirit of \cite{JMFM,Wangxiaoming}, with suitable modifications according to new structures of the coupled system.
 Without loss of generality, we present the argument for the three-dimensional case while pointing out necessary changes in two dimensions.